 Though the font itself was outstanding, the software was not able to handle the contextual alternates and render the connections correctly.

 This year, at last, both Microsoft® and Apple® have released versions of their word processing applications with the capacity to render even advanced OpenType fonts correctly!
 Now that the School Cursive LOE font can be used on widely available consumer software, the design studio has made it available for purchase.
-You can buy it for your home computer, write in it, and create handwriting worksheets and activities to your heart’s content!
+If you have the required software and operating system and are familiar with using custom fonts, you can buy it for your home computer, write in it, and create handwriting worksheets and activities to your heart’s content!
 And the connections, carefully and painstakingly designed and coded for each letter combination, will correct automatically as you type.

-If you love our cursive handwriting style and are interested in making your own handwriting worksheets, please visit David Occhino Design and take a look for yourself!
 We are grateful to David Occhino and his team for the incredible gift they have given to the education community and to Logic of English in the design of the School LOE and School fonts.
-Please support their work by purchasing the font and sharing information about it with others.